 “Good night, sleep tight, don’t let the bed bugs bite.”
 You’ve probably heard this rhyme a thousand times before.
 Of course, no one ever expects to actually have pests in their bed.
 But these sneaky little critters are actually more common than you think, feeding on both humans and pets.
 They multiply quickly, and they’re small enough to fit on the head of a pin.
-If they sound like something out of a horror movie (and they do), don’t worry—Palmetto Exterminators is here to give you all the information you need to keep them from being tucked in with you.
+If they sound like something out of a horror movie (and they do), don’t worry—your local pest control experts at Palmetto Exterminators are here to give you all the information you need to keep bed bugs from being tucked in with you.

 Know Your Enemy: Bed Bug FAQs